Pilgrim's Rest is located in

 north of God's Window.
 At an altitude of 1,730 m

 this is the highest viewpoint in the area.
 No walking

 necessary as the viewpoint is right next to the

-road.
+road, and there is no entrance fee.
 Choose a clear day to best enjoy the views

 from both God's Window and Wonder View.

 tower-like freestanding quartzite buttress which rises